Sexuality Gender and Rights Institute

-SGRI Global is a nine-day long program with internationally renowned faculty drawing upon different social science disciplines, using a mix of teaching methods to help participants reflect on theory and practice as they examine the links between sexuality and rights, with an emphasis on interrogating social hierarchies, exclusion and discrimination based on sexuality.
+SGRI Global is a nine-day residential program with internationally renowned faculty drawing upon different social science disciplines and human rights practices, using a mix of teaching methods to help participants reflect on theory and practice as they examine the intersections between gender, sexuality and rights, with an emphasis on interrogating social hierarchies, exclusion and discrimination based on sexuality.

 SGRI India (Hindi)

-SGRI India (Hindi) also known as ‘Yaunikta, Gender aur Adhikar—Ek Adhyayan’ started in 2007.
-It has been designed for women development workers from community-based organizations in India to enhance their understanding of concepts related to sexuality, gender, and human rights by deconstructing gender, sexuality, sexual rights, identities and building understanding on principles of consent, bodily integrity, non discrimination, pleasure, freedom and protection from harm.
-In this 6-day annual residential institute participants learn the intersections of sexuality with caste, class, ethnicity, orientation, labor, reproductive health et al.
+SGRI India (Hindi), also known as ‘Yaunikta, Gender aur Adhikar—Ek Adhyayan’, was started in 2007.
+It has been designed for women development workers from community-based organizations in India to enhance their understanding of concepts related to sexuality, gender, and human rights by deconstructing gender, sexuality, sexual rights, identities and building understanding on principles of consent, bodily integrity, non-discrimination, pleasure, freedom, and protection from harm.
+In this 6-day annual residential Institute participants learn the intersections of sexuality with caste, class, ethnicity, orientation, labor, reproductive health, and other intersections.

 The SGRI Alumni Institute

 The SGRI Alumni Institute is an advanced residency program open only to CREA SGRI alumni.
-It is aimed at deepening the alumni’s understanding of issues introduced in previous institutes, along with introducing more cutting-edge debates to participants, as well as frameworks through which to address emerging issues, on sexual rights, sexual orientation, gender identity, and gender expression (SOGIE) advocacy, disability and sexuality, intersex rights, freedom of expression.
+It is aimed at deepening the alumni’s understanding of issues introduced in previous institutes, along with facilitating more cutting-edge debates among participants, as well as exploring frameworks through which to address emerging issues on sexual rights, sexual orientation, gender identity, and gender expression (SOGIE) advocacy, disability and sexuality, intersex rights, and freedom of expression.
 It invites participants to explore feminist faultlines and feminist movement-building.